 - 4.0% 5-year compound annual growth

 - FDI Inflow:

 The Mozambique Liberation Front (FRELIMO), headed since 2015 by President Filipe Nyusi, has been in power since independence from Portugal in 1975.
 Nyusi was returned to office in a landslide October 2019 election that was deemed neither free nor fair.
-A 16-year civil war between FRELIMO and the rebel Mozambican National Resistance (RENAMO) ended with a peace agreement in 1992.
-After several armed clashes with FRELIMO in 2013, RENAMO pulled out of the peace accord, and sporadic violence has followed.
-RENAMO head Afonso Dhlakama died in 2018 and was replaced by Ossufo Momade.
-An Islamist group in Mozambique’s marginalized and impoverished North escalated its attacks in 2018.
-The buildup of unauthorized debt has prompted aid donors to suspend budgetary support.
-More than half of the population remains below the poverty line and reliant on subsistence agriculture.
+A 16-year civil war between FRELIMO and the rebel Mozambican National Resistance (RENAMO) ended with a peace agreement in 1992, but there has been sporadic violence since 2013.
+A brutal Islamist terrorist group in the North threatens the development of recently discovered gas fields.
+The government is locked in international legal proceedings over liability for the furtive accrual of massive unauthorized government debt.
+More than half of the population remains below the poverty line and is reliant on subsistence agriculture.

 The top individual income and corporate tax rates are 32 percent.
 Other taxes include value-added and inheritance taxes.
-The overall tax burden equals 20.2 percent of total domestic income.
-Over the past three years, government spending has amounted to 33.2 percent of the country’s output (GDP), and budget deficits have averaged 6.3 percent of GDP.
-Public debt is equivalent to 102.2 percent of GDP.
+The overall tax burden equals 21.6 percent of total domestic income.
+Government spending has amounted to 30.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.3 percent of GDP.
+Public debt is equivalent to 109.0 percent of GDP.